Producing something of value to many naturally elicits comments from a select few.

 The numbers increase as the population you reach grows.
 Some people will be praiseful and others will critique.
 Some critics understand which aspects of your output they should critique and which ones they shouldn’t.

 Malicious critics though, will select aspects about your output to critique which may be personal and hurtful.
 They’ll attack you under the guise of attacking your work.
 They’ll use your outputs into the world to draw conclusions on who you are as an individual.

-This article is about turning the hateful critiques of others into something you can use to improve yourself.
+This article is about turning demeaning and baseless critiques of others into something you can use to improve yourself.

-If you’re serious about seeking success in any chosen domain, then you’ll need to master being a receiver of critiques.
+If you’re serious about seeking success in any chosen domain, then you’ll need to attune yourself to receiving criticism from people who don’t know you.
 You’ll be hated by some, and adored by others.
 Below, are suggestions on how you can limit how effectively hateful critics stunt your growth.